opengenomebrowser/opengenomebrowser/README.md

 OrthoFinder can be found [here](https://github.com/davidemms/OrthoFinder).

-If you choose to add OrthoFinder, prepare as follows:
+If you choose to add OrthoFinder, prepare as follows (can be done automatically using `db_setup/init_orthofinder.py`):
 ```
 ├── organisms
     └── ...